joergeschmann/counselor/.kube/consul/README.md

 ## Cluster
 Cluster is the same as the simple setup, but with 3 nodes, to do tests with multiple nodes.

+# Single node ACL
+Here you have a single node with ACL enabled.

 ## Secure Cluster
 The secure cluster also has 3 nodes and is secured with ACL and TLS enabled.